visioninhope/foundationallm/docs/index.md

 [![License](https://img.shields.io/badge/license-evaluation%20and%20demo-green)](https://www.foundationallm.ai/license)
 [![Open Issues](https://img.shields.io/github/issues-raw/solliancenet/foundationallm)](https://github.com/solliancenet/foundationallm/issues)

+Foundationa**LLM** provides the platform for deploying, scaling, securing and governing generative AI in the enterprise.

 Foundationa**LLM** simplifies and streamlines building *knowledge management* (e.g., question/answer agents) and *analytic* (e.g., self-service business intelligence) copilots over the data sources present across your enterprise.
+It can also get out of the way and deliver directly to your Azure Machine Learning Workspace for Orchestraion in OpenAI using AzureOpenAIDirect or in other LLMs like Llama-2 and Mistral using AzureAIDirect.

 Foundationa**LLM** deploys a secure, comprehensive and highly configurable copilot platform to your Azure cloud environment: